carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cert-err61-cpp.rst

 cert-err61-cpp
 ==============

-The cert-err61-cpp checker is an alias, please see `misc-throw-by-value-catch-by-reference <misc-throw-by-value-catch-by-reference.html>`_ for more information.
+The cert-err61-cpp check is an alias, please see `misc-throw-by-value-catch-by-reference <misc-throw-by-value-catch-by-reference.html>`_ for more information.